niravcodes/sim808_arduino/README.md

  * Sending GET and POST [HTTP(s)](#a-note-about-https) requests
  * Acquiring GPS positions, with access to individual fields
  * Reading of the device states (battery, gps, network)

-## Why another library ?
-Their is a number of libraries out there which support this modem ([Adafruit's FONA](https://github.com/adafruit/Adafruit_FONA), [TinyGSM](https://github.com/vshymanskyy/TinyGSM) for instance), so why build another one ?
-None fit the needs I had for a project.
-FONA is more a giant example for testing commands individually and I was getting unreliable results with it.
-TinyGSM seems great but what it gains in chips support it lacks in fine grained control over each modules, which I needed.

-This library is then greatly inspired by FONA, which served as the reference implementation, but mostly only support the features I needed for my project and has been tested thoroughly and successfully in that configuration.
-It also tries to reduce the final HEX size as this was a real problem for the project it was built for.

-It does *not* have the pretention to become the new SIM808 standard library, but can be useful to others as a source of inspiration or documentation to understand how AT commands works.

 ## Debugging
  If you need to debug the communication with the SIM808 module, you can either define `_DEBUG` to `1`, or directly change `_SIM808_DEBUG` to `1` in [SIMComAT.h](/src/SIMComAT.h).